 Book chapters & Essays

-- Krietemeyer, B. (expected 2020/2021) “Tools for Community Energy Empowerment: A Co-Design Approach.”
-In Climate Adaptation and Resilience Across Scales.
+- Krietemeyer, B. (2021) “Tools for Community Energy Empowerment: A Co-Design Approach.”
+In Climate Adaptation and Resilience Across Scales: From Buildings to Cities.
 Eds.
 N. Rajkovich and S. Holmes.
 Routledge.

 - Krietemeyer, B. (2018) “Bess Krietemeyer x Erik Nitsche of General Dynamics.” in The Architecture of Closed Worlds, Or, What is the Power of Shit.
 Edited by Lydia Kallipoliti.
 Lars Muller Publishers, Storefront Editions, p.108-113.